 - The Survey analyses and gives reasons for many issues happening around.
 Deep knowledge of the current policies and programs of the government also helps an aspirant to write meaningful essays.

-- Furthermore, the issues appraised in the Economic Survey and reforms suggested are often implemented by the government in the future initiatives.
+- Furthermore, the issues appraised in the Economic Survey and reforms suggested are often implemented by the government in future initiatives.
 A good example of this would be the Direct Benefit Transfer (DBT), which was suggested in previous Economic Surveys and has been implemented by the government.

-- Good phrases from the Survey and use of appropriate language can be used in the exam to fetch a high score.
+- Good phrases from the Survey and the use of appropriate language can be used in the exam to fetch a high score.
 For example – “Good economics is good politics”, “twin balance sheet problem”, “translating potential into actuality” “ Chakravuyh challenge”, etc.

 - Adding important and relevant facts and figures significantly boost marks in General Studies Paper-III.

 - Students should not miss reading the Economic Survey if they wish to clear the UPSC Prelims, as many questions are seen to be directly taken from this document.

 How to read the Economic Survey for UPSC?